Umm Salal Mohammed: Industry

-Transport

-Currently, the elevated Umm Salal Mohammed Metro Station is under construction, having been launched during Phase 2A.
-Once completed, it will be part of Doha Metro's Green Line.

 Qatar National Master Plan

 The Qatar National Master Plan (QNMP) is described as a "spatial representation of the Qatar National Vision 2030".
 As part of the QNMP's Urban Centre plan, which aims to implement development strategies in 28 central hubs that will serve their surrounding communities, Umm Salal Mohammed has been designated a Town Centre, which is the third-highest designation.
 It is the only Urban Centre in the municipality.